Skip to main content

 • Raw data (better to summarize)

-• Lengthy bibliography (if citing over 20 articles, make a handout)
+• Lengthy bibliography (if citing over 20 articles, make a handout, or add a QR code that links to an online bibliography)

 Identifying Yourself